zachblume/declare/README.md

 # Declare

-Declare is an open-source framework for data engineering & analytics, built on Clickhouse, with everything you need to develop, preview, and ship analytics faster:
+Declare is an open-source framework for data engineering & analytics, that comes with framework defined cloud infrastructure built on Clickhouse.
+It aims to be everything you need to develop, preview, and ship pipelines and analytics faster.

+## Values

+-   **Declarative**: Describe data models, dashboards, and workflows declaratively, i.e. by describing your desired end state instead of intermediary plumbing or orchestration logic
+-   **Hot reloading dev in miliseconds**: Instantly see changes to your models, dashboards, and workflows in your local environment
+-   **Framework defined infrastructure**: Spend time writing business logic instead of setting up cloud resources
+-   **Convention over configuration**: Not hostile to extension and customization, but ackolwege 80% of data engineering work is currently repetitive solving of shared problems
-- [x] All-in on Clickhouse as the base of the stack
+-   **All-in on Clickhouse**: It's the inspiration and base of the stack.

-  - [ ] Hosted solution
+## Features

 -   [x] Hot reloading across the local full-stack environment - models, dashboards, and workflows
 -   [ ] Instant branch environments on push for quicker collaboration and QA
 -   [x] Declaratively defined SQL models
     -   [x] File-based router convention for easy discovery
     -   [x] Views in dev, configurable materialization in prod
     -   [ ] Co-located SQL tests
     -   [x] Pre-configured SQL syntax linting and formatting
     -   [ ] RBAC/permissions via posthook.sql files
 -   [x] Declaratively defined dashboards, written in React with component library
 -   [ ] Declarative ETL and other workflow management
     -   [ ] File-based router convention for easy discovery
     -   [ ] Managed in SQL (`select * from postgres_connection.schema.table`)
     -   [ ] Deployed to serverless functions, log sink
 -   [x] Auto-generated REST APIs for models
     -   [ ] JWT based authentication
 -   [ ] Schedule dashboard delivery with embedded previews via Slack and email
 -   [ ] Migrations management for recording stateful non-analytic changes like remediations
 -   [ ] Dashboard for managing Clickhouse
 -   [ ] CLI for linting, migrations, and deployment

 ## File structure set up by create-declare-app